A. J. Foyt: Championship car career

-Foyt won the Indianapolis 500 four times, in 1961, 1964, 1967 and 1977.
-He is the first driver to have done so.
-The feat has since been matched by Al Unser (1970, 1971, 1978, 1987); Rick Mears (1979, 1984, 1988, 1991); and, Helio Castroneves (2001, 2002, 2009, and 2021).
-Of his 67 career Championship Car race victories, twelve were won at Trenton Speedway.
-Foyt also won the Indycar Series seven times, a record that still stands.
-Foyt qualified for the Indianapolis 500 an amazing 35 times consecutively.
-Foyt has recorded a top ten finish at Indianapolis in 5 consecutive decades from 1959 to the 1990s.

-In the 1982 Indianapolis 500, Foyt started on the front row but on the pace laps he was victimized by a controversial wreck when second-year driver Kevin Cogan suddenly spun out for no apparent reason.
-Seven cars were involved in the incident including Foyt and Mario Andretti, who was unable to continue.
-Foyt was livid with Cogan and famously said "That damn “Coogin”," on live radio, and when asked by Chris Economaki in a TV interview what had happened, Foyt shouted, "I don't know, he just ran right square into my Goddamn left front!
-(Economaki: "Who are you talking about?")
-Cogan!"
-Foyt repaired his car during the red flag and led the first quarter of the race but dropped out due to lingering damage from the crash.
+In the 1982 Indianapolis 500, Foyt started on the front row but was involved in a controversial wreck when Kevin Cogan spun out.
+Foyt was livid and said "That damn 'Coogin'" on live radio, and when asked on TV by Chris Economaki what had happened, Foyt shouted, "I don't know, he just ran right square into my goddamn left front!"
+Economaki asked who he referred to, and Foyt replied, "Cogan!"
+After repairs during the red flag, Foyt led early but retired the car due to lingering damage from the crash.

-In a 1990 CART race at Road America in Elkhart Lake, Wisconsin Foyt's car left the track and plowed straight through a dirt embankment, severely injuring his legs and feet.
+In a 1990 CART race at Road America in Elkhart Lake, Wisconsin, Foyt's car left the track and plowed through a dirt embankment, severely injuring his legs and feet.
 After multiple surgeries and months of physiotherapy he returned for the 1991 Indianapolis 500 and qualified second.
-He had announced his retirement before the race but changed his mind after being caught up in an early incident.
-He returned for a 35th consecutive start at the 1992 Indianapolis 500 and avoided all of the day's numerous crashes to finish ninth.
+He announced his retirement before the race but changed his mind after being caught up in an early incident.
+He returned for a 35th consecutive start in 1992 and finished 9th.

 Sports car racing

-Foyt won the prestigious 24 Hours of Le Mans race in his first and only attempt, in 1967; Foyt drove a Ford GT40 Mk IV, partnered with Dan Gurney and entered by Carroll Shelby's team.
-Prior to the race, he had angered the French fans and press by remarking that the notoriously fast and dangerous tree-lined course was "nothin' but a little old country road."
-Also, he reportedly only got 10 laps of pre-race practice.
-But when Gurney overslept and missed a driver change in the middle of the night, Foyt was forced to double-stint and wound up driving nearly 18 hours of the 24-hour race.
-Foyt also later won the 12 Hours of Sebring and 24 Hours of Daytona in 1985 driving Porsches, making him the fourth of only 9 drivers to complete the informal "triple crown" of endurance racing.
+Foyt won the 24 Hours of Le Mans in his only attempt, in 1967, in a Ford GT40 Mk IV, partnered with Dan Gurney and entered by Carroll Shelby.
+Prior to the race, Foyt angered the fans and the local press by describing the notoriously fast and dangerous tree-lined course as "nothin' but a little old country road."
+Foyt reportedly got only ten laps of practice, but when Gurney overslept and missed a driver change in the middle of the night, Foyt was forced to double-stint and wound up driving nearly 18 hours of the 24.
+Foyt won the 12 Hours of Sebring and 24 Hours of Daytona in 1985 in a Porsche.